-Participants were scanned using a Siemens 3T Prisma scanner.
-Padding and earplugs were used to reduce head movements and scanner noise.
-Stimuli were projected to the center of a semitranslucent screen at the back of the scanner bore that participants could see using a mirror mounted on the head coil.
-The experiment comprised two categorization tasks that followed a mixed block/event related design of four separate runs.
+The experiment comprised two tasks presented in a mixed block/event related design of four separate runs.
 Each run consisted of a presentation of emotion (A) and shape (B) blocks (AB - BA - BA - AB) and in each block stimuli were presented in a slow event related manner.
 The two different tasks were designed to provide information on explicit and implicit emotion perception.
 For the emotion block, participants were instructed to respond on whether the emotion expressed was anger or happiness.
 In the shape block, participants judged whether the stimulus contained a circle or a square which was superimposed on the body.
 The task was indicated on the screen for 2 s before each block began.
-The trials in each block were separated by a fixation cross on a gray background that appeared for 10 or 12 s (in a pseudorandom order).
-Following the fixation cross, a body image was presented for 500 ms (during each trial the participants were instructed to fixate) followed by a response screen lasting 1500 ms, showing the two response options on the left and right of the fixation cross and corresponding to the index and to the middle finger respectively.
+The trials in each block were separated by a fixation cross on a gray background that appeared for 10 or 12 s (in a pseudo-random order).
+Following the fixation cross, a body image was presented for 500 ms (during stimulus presentation each image was presented such that the circle or square shape matched the position of the fixation cross) followed by a response screen lasting 1500 ms, showing the two response options on the left and right of the fixation cross and corresponding to the index and to the middle finger respectively.
 The side of the response options were randomized per trial to avoid motor preparation.
 Each stimulus was presented twice in each run, once during the emotion task and once during the shape task.
 Thus, each run consisted of 40 trials (+ 2 task indicators), see Fig. 1.